 There is a culture based on old stereotypes that women do not belong in fields such as technology, construction, and politics.
 The panelists will discuss creating a space where there is common interest, meaningful conversations and support for all, while also incorporating trends and a full representation of the various industries.
 Hear from those who have broken through in technology, construction, politics and other typically male-dominated industries and how they have achieved success.

-As critically important as women’s health concerns are to many American women who struggle with the country’s meager health care coverage, both political parties need to be held accountable.
-The evolution of the women's health agenda has been a reaction to the empowerment of women in the years after the emergence of the ongoing women's movement and the subsequent 'social reconstruction' of women from dependent to advantaged population.
-How can women play a more significant role in New York’s health care situation?
+The evolution of the women's health agenda has been a reaction to the empowerment of women in the years after the emergence of the ongoing women's movement and the subsequent 'social reconstruction' of women from dependent to a more modern-thinking population.
+This panel speaks to how women can play a more significant role in New York’s health care situation and in a decision-making capacity that will help all New Yorkers.

 - Assemblymember Shelley B. Mayer, Chair of the Assembly Task Force on Women’s Issues